bdpgmbv/Unix/Chapter-1-UNIX-System-Overview/README.md

-# Simple Explanation of UNIX System Introduction and Architecture
+# UNIX System Introduction and Architecture

 # 1.1 Introduction
 - **What is an Operating System (OS)?**